rossgk2/Linear-algebra-tensors-manifolds/README.md

 ## What's special about this book?

-There are many books about linear algebra, tensors, and differential forms, and probably all of them are written by people who know more about these concepts than me.
+There are many books about linear algebra, tensors, and manifolds, and probably all of them are written by people who know more about these concepts than me.
 So why read this book?

 The reason is because the pedagogy in this book is superior, at least from the perspective of those who are dissatisfied with [presentations of mathematics that sacrifice understanding for logical or technical efficiency](https://github.com/rossgk2/naturalphilosophy/blob/main/On%20good%20explanations.md#the-dreaded-efficency-pedagogy).